davemfish/invest-sdr-scenario-compare/README.md

 Use this InVEST plugin to calculate the difference between SDR scenarios.

-Before using this plugin, run the SDR model any number of times to generate scenarios.
+Before using this plugin, run the SDR model any number of times _for the same geographic region_ to generate scenarios.
 Designate one of those scenarios as the "baseline", and use this plugin to compare each other scenario to the baseline scenario.

 Scenarios are compared by creating difference maps ("scenario - baseline") for the main raster outputs of SDR.
 Differences at the watershed-scale are also calculated and presented as a "percent change" from the baseline scenario.

+_In order for scenarios to be compared, they must all use the same `Watersheds` input and the same `Digital Elevation Model` input._

 ### Setup: